-Action C-1 is one of 21 actions identified under five strategy areas within the Affordable Housing Strategy plan adopted by City Council.
-Currently, the City's Comprehensive Plan does not have specific policy language which directs guidance for implementation of density bonus incentives on public, non-profit housing, and faith-based entities for affordable housing.
-Therefore, staff recommends initiation of a Comprehensive Plan amendment as part of the 2020 annual process to add policy language in the Housing Element.
-This policy amendment would support the provisions of SHB 1377 and provide for implementation of density incentives on qualifying properties in the Land Use Code.
-This is comparable to the BelRed Subarea Plan policy that supports a floor area ratio land use incentive system (Policy S-BR-7).
+The City's Comprehensive Plan does not have specific policy language which directs guidance for implementation of density bonus incentives on public, non-profit housing, and faith-based entities for affordable housing.
+Therefore, staff recommended initiation of a Comprehensive Plan amendment as part of the 2020 annual process to add policy language in the Housing Element.
+This policy amendment would support the provisions of SHB 1377 and provide for implementation in the Land Use Code of density incentives on qualifying properties.
+This approach is comparable to the BelRed Subarea Plan policy that supports a floor area ratio land use incentive system (Policy S-BR-7).